maxxiimo/the-front-end-manifesto/appendix-1.md

 #### Gemfile

 With every new application Rails generates a Gemfile with a lot of commented out lines.
 You don't need all of these comments, they take up a lot of space and clutter things up.
-Once removed here is what your left with:
+Once removed here is what you are left with:

     source 'https://rubygems.org'

-    gem 'rails', '3.2.8'
+    gem 'rails', '3.2.13'

     gem 'sqlite3'